kencochrane/pypi-mirrors/README.rst

 TODO:
 -----
-- Track results over time, so we can see averages and stability of each mirror (requires a datastore)
-- Once we track history add nice pretty charts
-- Change to a micro framework like flask and using jinja2 for the templates (not needed until we add more features)
+- Change to a micro framework like flask (not needed until we add more features)
-- seperate the web code from the mirror checking code
-- make pypi-mirrors a reusable lib that can be used by other projects
 - Create a setup.py and add to PyPI
 - Add notifications to mirror maintainers if their mirror is out of sync.
-- List the physical location of the mirrors
+- send out twitter notifications when a mirror is out of date.